-Come and join us on our Get Together Walks (this is the new name for Celebration Walks)with at least 3 different level walks all starting from the same location.
+Come and join us on our Get Together Walks with at least 3 different level walks all starting from the same location.
 Enjoy meeting and walking with the other Dales health walking groups on outstanding walks for all ability ranges – Very Easy, Easy, Moderate and Long walks.

 Lots of us wish we did more exercise.
 We know it’s good for us and we know our health’s important, but it can be easy to find excuses for not actually getting out there and doing it.